-Who Can Get an IP Pin
+Who Can Get an IP PIN

-A secondary taxpayer, spouse or dependent can also qualify for an IP pin as long as they have the proper information for identity verification and authentication.
+A secondary taxpayer, spouse or dependent can also qualify for an IP PIN as long as they have the proper information for identity verification and authentication.

-How to Claim Your IP Pin From the IRS
+How to Claim Your IP PIN From the IRS

-Claiming your IP pin from the IRS is easy.
+Claiming your IP PIN from the IRS is easy.
 First, make sure you’re registered through the IRS website.
 If you’ve ever used an e-file program for your taxes, you have an account.
 Then, click “Get an IP Pin” on the IRS website.

-Read More: When Can You Get That Tax Refund?
+Read more: When Can You Get That Tax Refund?

-- your email address;
+- Your email address

-- SSN or ITIN;
+- SSN or ITIN

-- tax filing status;
+- Tax filing status

-- one financial account number linked to your name.
+- One financial account number linked to your name

 Qualified financial accounts include:

-- Visa, Mastercard, or Discover credit card;
+- Visa, Mastercard, or Discover credit card

-- student loan account;
+- Student loan account

-- mortgage, home equity loan, or home equity line of credit (HELOC);
+- Mortgage, home equity loan, or home equity line of credit (HELOC)

-The Importance of Using the IP Pin Program to File Your Taxes
+The Importance of Using the PIN Program

-Other Ways to Protect Against Tax-Related Identity Theft and Scams
+Other Ways to Protect Yourself

-The IP Pin program is just one way the IRS is reducing the number of fraudulent federal income tax returns being submitted.
-It’s important to safeguard your identity, your financial accounts, and your social security number in other ways, too.
+Identity theft and fraud remains a huge problem for many Americans.
+The Insurance Information Institute has indicated that losses associated with identity theft and cybercrime increased to $721.3 billion in 2021.
+The IP PIN program is just one way the IRS is reducing the number of fraudulent federal income tax returns being submitted.
+But it's important to safeguard your identity, your financial accounts, and your Social Security number in other ways, too.

-For instance, ensure the software you use to e-file your taxes is secure, and that the network you’re connected to when you e-file is also secured and password protected.
+Make sure that the software you use to e-file your taxes is secure, and that the network you’re connected to when you e-file is also secured and password protected.
 You should never file taxes from a public network.

 - IRS.gov: Identity Protection Pin Program Will Soon Be Available to Taxpayers Nationwide